Should I Sell My House Now? 8 Reasons to Sell (Or Wait)

 Don't ignore the effects of rising interest rates on buyer behavior

-With both homes and mortgages costing significantly more in 2022 than they did a year ago, buyers are getting choosier about where they'll lay down their money.
+With both homes and mortgages costing more in 2025 than they did a handful of years ago, buyers are getting choosier about where they'll lay down their money.

-But with one in five sellers dropping their asking price in May, the days of listing your home as-is and still attracting multiple offers above asking may be coming to an end.
+Plus, with one in three sellers dropping their asking price in February 2025, the days of listing your home as is and still attracting multiple offers above asking is coming to an end.

 Homes will need to be fixed up and prepped for showings.
 Otherwise, he suggests, you may need to get comfortable having your home sit on the market.